Igglybuff/awesome-piracy/readme.md

 - [Lidarr](https://github.com/lidarr/Lidarr) Looks and smells like Sonarr but made for music.
 - [Bazarr](https://github.com/morpheus65535/bazarr) Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
 - [Bonarr](https://github.com/klassicstudios/Bonarr) A fork of Radarr to work with porn.
+- [Pulsarr](https://github.com/roboticsound/Pulsarr) Browser extension (currently Chrome & Firefox) for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.
 - [traktarr](https://github.com/l3uddz/traktarr) Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [CouchPotato](https://github.com/CouchPotato/CouchPotatoServer) Automatic Movie Downloading via NZBs & Torrents
 - [SickRage](https://github.com/SiCKRAGE/SiCKRAGE) Automatic Video Library Manager for TV Shows.